-Dry cleaning facility, Canada: evaluated carbon isotope data for trichloroethene (TCE) in groundwater to identify different sources of chlorinated solvents contamination downgradient from the dry cleaner.
+Dry cleaning facility, Canada: evaluated carbon isotope data for TCE in groundwater to identify different sources of chlorinated solvents contamination downgradient from the dry cleaner.

-Superfund Site, New Hampshire: optimized injection and extraction well locations and flow rates for faster PCE recovery in a pump and treat system.
-Optimized system reduced total remediation time by 25%.
-Computer modeling work involved modifying MODFLOW and MT3D to fit the superfund site-specific characteristics, and linking the modified versions to a USGS optimization code.
+Superfund site, New Hampshire: Optimized injection and extraction well locations and flow rates for faster PCE recovery in a pump and treat system, reducing total remediation time by 25%.
+Modified MODFLOW and MT3D computer modeling to fit Superfund site-specific characteristics and linked the modified versions to a USGS optimization code.
 Reduced projected plume recovery time by 25%.